andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

     });
 ```

 The asterisk assigned to the `Access-Control-Allow-Origin` header indicates that any client is authorized to access this URL.
 It may not be the desired solution in a production environment.
-In fact, in the production environment you should adopt a different approach, such as put the two applications under the same domain, by using a reverse proxy, or by enabling [CORS](https://auth0.com/docs/cross-origin-authentication) selectively, that is authorizing only specific domains.
+In fact, in the production environment, you should adopt a different approach, such as put the two applications under the same domain, by using a reverse proxy, or by enabling [CORS](https://auth0.com/docs/cross-origin-authentication) selectively, that is authorizing only specific domains.

 Once you have enabled CORS on the Node.js server, you should change the URL passed to the `EventSource()` constructor.
 Now the `EventSource` object initialization in the React client should look like the following: